 Carroll’s most famous moment in a United shirt was a howler – which pretty much sums up his time at the club.

-The Northern Ireland international was at the Red Devils until 2005 and left for an unsuccessful spell at West Ham, going on to play for seven teams after that, including most recent club Linfield, leaving in 2019.
+The Northern Ireland international was at the Red Devils until 2005 and left for an unsuccessful spell at West Ham, going on to play for nine teams after that, including Dungannon Swifts, with whom he now represents in the NIFL Premiership.

 Perhaps a signing to forget for the Sir Alex era.

 O’Shea is an odd one – a bang average player but one who made just under 400 appearances for United over 12-years.
 He was regularly involved, winning a load of honours with the club including the Champions League and has five Premier League medals to his name.

 He had a couple of loan spells at Bournemouth and Royal Antwerp before leaving to join Sunderland in 2011.
 A year at Reading preceded his retirement, but Shea remains a coach at the Royals.